Ecotrust/wcoa/README.md

   	  STATIC_ROOT = /usr/local/apps/ocean_portal/marco/static
       EMAIL_SUBJECT_PREFIX = [WCOA]
     ```
+    - If you already know your URL, you can put that in for `ALLOWED_HOSTS`
   - Add the following under [DATABASE] (replacing `{DBUSER}` and `{DBPASSWORD}` with the database user and password you created above):
     ```
   	  NAME = ocean_portal